-The Patrick-Murray Administration has been committed to an unprecedented level of transparency since it took office six years ago.
-At that time, Massachusetts was given a failing grade for sharing information on state spending with the public according to the Massachusetts Public Interest Research Group (MassPIRG).
-Since that time, the Commonwealth’s transparency rating has steadily improved and MassPIRG gave the state an A- in 2012.
-Fulfilling a promise to build a more open government, the Administration, through CPAT, has created new tools and strategies to share more information than ever before on state governments’ spending and performance.
+The Patrick-Murray Administration has been committed to an unprecedented level of transparency since it took office.
+At that time, Massachusetts was given a failing grade by the Massachusetts Public Interest Research Group (MASSPIRG) for sharing information on state spending with the public.
+Since that time, the Commonwealth’s transparency rating has rapidly improved, bringing the latest MASSPIRG grade to an A- in 2013.
+Fulfilling a promise to build a more open government, the Administration, through CPAT, has created new tools and strategies to share more information than ever before on state governments spending and performance.

 The most important transparency initiative implemented in recent years is the Commonwealth’s Open Checkbook.
 Launched in December 2011, the Open Checkbook provides the public with easy access to state spending information.
 During the last year, the Administration has continued to make enhancements to the site, adding new content such as information on 13 categories of tax credits.
 Since its launch, the Open Checkbook has received more than 420,000 hits and will continue to be an important source of spending data for residents of the Commonwealth.

 In addition to the Open Checkbook, the presentation of the new program-based budget is a vital step forward in the Administration’s transparency efforts.
-For too long, the presentation of the budget has been more about informing government insiders than engaging the public – satisfying accounting requirements as opposed to meeting democratic and civic demands.
-The program budget is part of efforts to make the budget more accessible and understandable to state residents.
-It sets out state spending in more detail than ever before, showing:
+For too long, the presentation of the budget has been more about informing government insiders than engaging the public—satisfying accounting requirements as opposed to meeting democratic and civic demands.
+The program budget is part of our efforts to make the budget more accessible and understandable to state residents.
+The program budget sets out state spending in more detail than ever before, showing: